jdfalk/Statham-generator/.github/commit-messages.md

 - Use blank line to separate from description
 - Wrap at 72 characters
 - Summarize the commits as the first line
+- **Always include a "Files changed:" section with a summary and markdown links for all modified files**
+- Organize file changes by type (added, modified, deleted) when appropriate

 ## Footer Guidelines